tstack/lnav/src/internals/sql-ref.rst

 log_top_line()
 ^^^^^^^^^^^^^^

-  Return the line number at the top of the log view.
+  Return the number of the focused line of the log view.

 ----